 As this booklet has described, Kodak's world reaches from an Instamatic camera assembly line to picture-taking on the moon.
 But Kodak knows it must operate as a good citizen of a larger world.
 It realizes that the concerns of people must be its concerns.
-These concerns include housing, poverty, education, and other urban problems as well as a commitment to a cleaner environment.
-If you want to know more about Kodak's participation in social and environmental activities write to: Eastman Kodak Company, Corporate Information Dept., 343 State Street, Rochester, New York 14650.
+Do you want to know more?
+How Kodak relates to housing, poverty, education, and other urban problems is the subject of "How Business Gets Involved."
+Another booklet, "Our Share and More," details Kodak's commitment to a cleaner environment.
+To obtain these booklets without charge, write: Eastman Kodak Company, Dept. 412-L, 343 State Street, Rochester, New York 14650.